onnela-lab/forest/docs/source/development.md

 1. Push commits to the upstream feature branch to update the PR or respond to reviewer's comments
 1. [Re-request the review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) after each round of changes
 1. After the PR is merged delete the feature branch in your local repository: `git branch -d new-feature`
+1. You can see some further information about expectations for PRs on [our support document](https://github.com/onnela-lab/forest/blob/develop/SUPPORT.md).

 #### Review a PR
 1. [Comment on proposed changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request)